Port of Dubuque: City of Dubuque projects

-The City of Dubuque and the Diamond Jo Casino are currently building a new 1,130 space, $23 million parking ramp in the Port.
-The ramp is set to open in the fall of 2008, coinciding with the opening of the Diamond Jo's new casino.
-It will be the largest parking structure in the city, and will sit near the planned casino expansion at East 3rd & Bell Streets.
+The City of Dubuque and the Diamond Jo Casino are currently building a new 1,130 space, $23 million parking ramp in the port.
+The ramp is set to open in fall 2008, coinciding with the opening of the Diamond Jo's new casino.
+It will be the largest parking structure in the city, and will sit near the planned casino expansion at East 3rd and Bell Streets.

 Durrant Group Inc.

-Dubuque-based architectural/engineering firm The Durrant Group is renovating the former Adams Company building and move their new corporate headquarters there.
-The 18,000 sqft, $3 million project is being developed in partnership with Dubuque developer Wayne Briggs and his planned Port developments.
-Work is currently underway, and will likely wrap up in December 2007.
-The building is located at East 5th Street & Ice Harbor Drive.
+A Dubuque-based architectural/engineering firm, The Durrant Group, is renovating the former Adams Company building and moving its new corporate headquarters there.
+The 18,000 sqft, $3 million project is being developed in partnership with the Dubuque developer Wayne Briggs and his planned port developments.
+Work is currently underway and should finish in December 2007.
+The building is located at East 5th Street and Ice Harbor Drive.

 Portside Plaza

-A team of investors led by Dubuque-based developer Wayne Briggs is planning to build "Portside Plaza," a mixed-use development consisting of condominiums, offices, and retail stores in the Port.
-The complex will include up to 400,000 sqft of buildings between 4-9 stories, and cost about $63 million.
-Retail space will occupy the first floor of the buildings (50,000 ft²), with office space above them on the second through fourth floors (200,000 ft²), and condos priced between $200,000-$600,000+ on the uppermost levels.
+A team of investors led by the Dubuque developer Wayne Briggs is planning to build "Portside Plaza", a mixed-use development consisting of condominiums, offices and retail stores in the port.
+The complex will include up to 400,000 sqft of buildings between 4 and 9 stories, and cost about $63 million.
+Retail space will occupy the first floor of the buildings (50,000 ft²), with office space above them on the second to fourth floors (200,000 ft²) and condos priced between $200,000-$600,000+ on the uppermost levels.
 This project also includes redevelopment of the Adams Company Building for The Durrant Group's headquarters.
-Construction will likely begin in late 2007, and be completed in phases.
+Construction is likely to begin in late 2007 and to be completed in phases.
 However, as recent news releases indicate, there is a high flow of interest from companies wishing to move in.
 This may cause the entire project to be completed in one phase, with the opening date as early as 2009.
-The buildings will be built at the SW corner of East 5th & Bell Streets.
+The buildings will be built at the SW corner of East 5th and Bell Streets.